-5.1.2 Use of bed rails with children with atypical anatomy
+5.1.3 Use of bed rails with adults with atypical anatomy and bariatric patients

-Children with atypical anatomy are at increased risk of bed rails entrapment.
-Atypical anatomy is defined by MHRA (Aug 2023) as adults $\leq$ 146cm (4ft 9") or $\leq$ 40kgs or a BMI $\leq$ 17.
+Adults with atypical anatomy are at increased risk of bed rails entrapment.
+Atypical anatomy is defined by MHRA (Aug 2023) as adults equal to or less than 146cm (4ft 9"), weight equal to or less than 40kgs or a BMI equal to or less than 17.

-Any children that meet these criteria should be cared for on a bed meeting standard BS EN 50637:2017 unless there is a reason for using a noncompliant bed, which should be documented.
-Currently the Trust has no beds that are compliant with this standard, therefore, these children should have a risk assessment (see Appendix 1) completed as soon as reasonably practical and bed rails should only be used with clear clinical reasoning.
+Any adults that meet these criteria should be cared for on a bed meeting standard BS EN 50637:2017 unless there is a reason for using a noncompliant bed, which should be documented.
+Currently the Trust has no beds that are compliant with this standard, therefore, these patients should have a risk assessment (see Appendix 1) completed as soon as reasonably practical and bed rails should only be used with clear clinical reasoning.
+Atypical anatomy adults who are assessed as requiring the use of bed rails need to be placed onto a bed with 5 bar bed rails or consider the use of an ultra-low bed to reduce the risk of entrapment.